mallgroup/rabbitmq/.docs/README.md

 For now, only exchanges are supported for federation, but queues will be added in near future.

+You can still modify URI of federation link, to add parameters like ?heartbeat=5 to add heartbeat every 5 seconds or ?heartbeat=5&connection_timeout=10000 to have heartbeat 5 seconds and timeout 10 seconds.

 if you need more about federation, see https://www.rabbitmq.com/federation.html

 ### Publishing messages